manuelvrsr/manuelvrsr.github.io/README.md

-# Portfolio
+# password-generator

-For this project, i made a website to display my projects for employers to see.
+for this project, I edited some existing code in order to make a password generator.
 ## Getting Started

 Open the HTML file on your local web browser.